radivot/myelo/CML/hahnel20/otherNotes/README.md

 since immuno-control dominates TKI-mediated control and TKI cannot raise loads above natural setpoints of stable subclinical steady states.
-We see Class C pts 8 and 11 close to Class B,  Class B pts 20 and 21 closes to Class C, and Class C pt 10 almost in Class A.
+We see Class C pts 8 and 11 close to Class B,  Class B pts 20 and 21 close to Class C, and Class C pt 10 almost in Class A.

 The following shows how relative TKI doses used by the controller depend on the setpoint.